McLeodMoores/xl4j/docs/settings.md

 By default, the classpath is set to include all the jars in the `lib/` directory in the root of the installation directory.
 This dialog lets you include other jars or folders (folders will be searched for all contained jars).
 Both the **Add JAR...** and **Add Folder...** buttons open file dialogs that support selecting more than one file.
-Entries can be removed and reorded by selecting and using the arrow buttons to the right of the list and **Remove** button at the bottom.
+Entries can be removed and reordered by selecting and using the arrow buttons to the right of the list and **Remove** button at the bottom.
 These entries will come *before* the automatically added entries, allowing you to override classes included in the Add-in distribution.